rosschapman/if-ross-wrote-javascript/data/README.md

 ### Bad decisions

 At first I actually built a `Store` object like Ember's Data Mapper/Identity Map concept -- in my case it was only responsible for retrieval (Data Mapper), since I don't need any client caching (yet?).
+So [removed](https://github.com/rosschapman/if-ross-wrote-javascript/commit/e75aae686917e238c98aca4edae098d10f246906) that.